 - Monovision lenses will not have the same lens prescription for both eyes.
 One eye will have a contact for seeing up close, while the other eye will have a contact for distance vision.
 It takes a while to get used to this setting.

 - Toric lenses are meant for those with astigmatism, and we prefer the Optima toric product.

-Clearly, there are many options to choose from.
+Clearly, there are many types of contacts to choose from.
 Your doctor might encourage you to move to daily disposable lenses, as these come with the highest safety profile.
 But there are questions you can ask yourself as you determine what type of contact might be best for you.
-(Learn more)

 Gas-Permeable Contact Lenses